ut-ims-robotics/ros_training/source/day1/ubuntu_gui.rst

    .. figure:: ../_static/pics/ubuntu_wifi_ipv4.png

 #.
-Check the number marked on your USB stick and make sure your configuration matches with the above.
+Check the number in your hostname matches with the configuratioin above.